AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
-Triggering it again refreshes its duration. | 10
-Valkyries who use pistols, chakrams, cannons or fists deal 20% more Total DMG. | 15
+Physical and Elemental dmg increases by 15% for 4s after triggering Ultimate evasion | 10 Enemies hit by weapon active take 5% bonus total dmg for 5s | 5 Taking more than 300 Elemental dmg from the currrent valkyrie makes enemies take 20% more total dmg for 10 seconds. | 15

 !!! note
     Effective for 6.3.